annotation/stam/README.md

 term *feature* is regularly seen for this in certain annotation paradigms).
-Annotation Data is deliberately decoupled from the actual ``Annotation`` instances so multiple annotation instances can point to the same content without causing any overhead in memory.
+Annotation Data is deliberately decoupled from the actual ``Annotation`` instances so multiple annotation instances can point to the same content without causing any overhead in storage.
 Moreover, it facilitates indexing and searching.
 The annotation data is part of an `AnnotationDataSet`, which effectively defines a certain user-defined vocabulary.